keymapperorg/KeyMapper/docs/user-guide/settings.md

 --8<-- "go-to-settings.md"

-## Automatically change the on-screen keyboard when a device connects/disconnects (2.3.0+)
+## Automatically change the on-screen keyboard when a device connects/disconnects

+This is restricted to Bluetooth devices in Key Mapper 2.2.0 and older.
+After updating to Key Mapper 2.3.0 you will need to set this up again.

 ## Key Mapper has root permission